shopinvader/odoo-shopinvader-payment/shopinvader_quotation_payment/readme/DESCRIPTION.rst

 Estimated quotation can be paid with all payment mode configured on shopinvader backend.

-Cart that containt a product that required a quotation can not be paid anymore (no payment mode available).
-The request_quotation must be called to convert the cart.
+Cart that contains a product that requires a quotation can not be paid anymore (no payment mode available).
+The method `request_quotation` must be called on the cart service to convert the cart into a quotation.